-- 1 Attend to the live online class so you can participate actively; take your own notes, in addition to those posted on blackboard.
-Engaging with the learning material will help you remember better.
-The lecture are recorded from the live presentation, so you can play the recordings if you accidentally miss class or if you want to review some specific aspects of a lecture. - 2 For each hour of lecture, spend at least one our studying on your own.
-That is 2.5 hours a week, on average.
+1 - Attend class so you can participate actively; take your own notes, in addition to those posted on blackboard.
+Engaging with the learning material will help you remember better

+2 - For each hour of lecture, spend at least one our studying on your own.
+That is An average of 2.5 hours a week.
 Spread that time during the week.
-The most effective way to study is to review your class notes on the same day of class. - 3 There is a considerable amount of material to know for GEOL 102, many technical terms and names to remember and fit in the big picture of the understanding of geological processes.
+The most effective way to study is to review your class notes on the same day of class.

+3 - There is a considerable amount of material to know for GEOL 102, many technical terms and names to remember and fit in the big picture of the understanding of geological processes.
 It is not wise to count on scoring high on an exam by binge- studying the night before; Mega study sessions tend to result in huge headaches and memory blackouts at exam times.
-One of the best strategies is to review what you have learned at the end of each week, make note of what is unclear and ask for clarifications at office hours or during lectures during Q&As. - 4 How to know if something is going to be in the exam?
+One of the best strategies is to review what you have learned at the end of each week, make note of what is unclear and ask for clarifications at office hours or during lectures during Q&As.

+4 - How to know if something is going to be in the exam?
 All geology topics discussed in class can be in the exam questions.
-The course will not cover all that is in the book, but all that is in the notes AND has been covered in class can be question material for the exam. - 5 It is a good thing to have questions and doubts as you study, it means your brain is working at understanding and elaborating the knowledge.
-Ask questions during class as well as take advantage of office hours (it is like free tutoring). - 6 Engage with the topics of geology.
+The course will not cover all that is in the book, but all that is in the notes AND has been covered in class can be question material for the exam.

+5 - It is a good thing to have questions and doubts as you study, it means your brain is working at understanding and elaborating the knowledge.
+Ask questions during class as well as take advantage of office hours (it is like free tutoring).

+6 - Engage with the topics of geology.
 Talk about what you learned in class, create study sessions with your classmates, talk about geology with family and friends.
 Make observations of your surroundings, pay attention when geology-related topics come up in the news.
 Above all, enjoy learning about your home planet's rich history!